Looking for funding?

 Make it a living list that’s accessible to key people within the organisation and can be added to and refined as new needs arise and old ones subside.
 Use this list to inform your decisions about which grants you want to apply for.

-The more a funders know about your club, the more likely you are to receive funding.
+Grant-making is personal: the more a funders know about your club, the more likely you are to receive funding.
 Likewise, the more you know about a funder, the better you can tailor your application to meet their values and interests.

 Don’t be afraid to reach out to a funder and have a meeting with their funding team to cultivate a relationship, and unless they specifically say not to, always push for a face-to face meeting.